 Perhaps you don’t have access to a gym for whatever reason or you just hate going to the gym.
 Fair enough, this section is dedicated to how you can make the most out of swimming and treading water when it comes to muscle growth.

-Build muscle through resistance
+Build and maintain muscle through resistance

 A short primer on how muscle grows: when your muscles stretch, tear, and recover from resistance exercises, they recover bigger and stronger than before.